Hail Mary (Terriers): Plot

-Hank is driven by a cruiser to the station, where Zeitlin supposedly hired people to kill him.
-However, the cruiser diverts from its route and releases Hank.
-The cruiser's cops are friends of Mark, who meets with him.
-Hank, Britt and Laura then go to Tijuana to meet with Eleanor Gosney (Rachel Miner), her source.
-Eleanor says that her father collaborated with a person from the Mexican hospital and retrieved vital information.
-The information was on his jacket, which is now on Hank's house.
-Hank and Britt return to Ocean Beach, where Hank sneaks into his house to retrieve the jacket.
-He is confronted by Mr. Burke (Daren Scott), who coldly admits to supplying Mickey with the drugs.
-They engage in a brutal fight, which culminates when Hank kills Mr. Burke.
+Hank, Britt, and Laura travel to Tijuana to meet with Eleanor, who tells the trio that her father Mickey had collaborated with the unidentified man at the meeting — the man pictured on the Mexican hospital brochure.
+Eleanor tells them that Mickey had information on the man, which he kept stored in an old jacket now in Hank’s house.
+Hank and Britt return to Ocean Beach and Hank sneaks into his house to retrieve the jacket.
+He is confronted by Mr. Burke (Daren Scott), who coldly admits to supplying Mickey with the heroin that killed him.
+Hank kills Burke in a brutal fight.

 The next day, Hank and Britt confront Zeitlin at his boat.
-Holding him at gunpoint, he confesses to ordering Jason's death, but claims to work for other important people.
-He identifies the man in the Mexican hospital as Tom Cutshaw (Neal McDonough), his boss.
-They confront Cutshaw at a restaurant, telling him to stop the airport development.
-To further encourage him, Hank threatens to reveal incriminating photographs of Cutshaw, telling him to move the airport development somewhere else.
-With no other choice, Cutshaw accepts to his terms.
+Holding him at gunpoint, he confesses to ordering Jason's death for the other important people he works for.
+He identifies the man in the Mexican hospital as Tom Cutshaw (Neal McDonough), his client and a tech mogul.
+They confront Cutshaw at a restaurant and Hank threatens to reveal scandalous photos Mickey had hidden, warning Cutshaw to stop the airport development or move it somewhere else.
+In the aftermath, Hank is exonerated and Zeitlin is arrested.
+Hank decides to further investigate Cutshaw, reconciles with Gretchen, and puts their home on the market again.

-With the new evidence, Zeitlin is arrested, while the suspects in prison change their testimony to exonerate Hank, who has decided to further investigate Cutshaw.
-Hank also reconciles with Gretchen, and plans on selling his house again.
-Britt tells Katie that he will accept responsibility for his actions and will go to prison.
-He asks her to destroy the paternity test, wanting to be the child's father no matter what.
-He then leaves with Hank, who will take him to prison.
-As Hank drives, he states he shouldn't go to prison, suggesting they could flee to Mexico, something that interests him.
-As they stop on a red light, Hank gives him the choice: go forward and go to prison, or turn left and go to Mexico.
-As the light turns green, Hank asks Britt to decide which road take.
+Britt tells Katie he is accepting responsibility for his actions and will go to prison.
+He asks her to destroy the paternity test, wanting to be her child's father no matter what.
+Hank drives Britt to prison and suggests they possibly flee to Mexico.
+Stopping at a red light, Hank gives him the choice: go forward and go to prison, or turn left and go to Mexico.
+As the light turns green, Hank asks Britt to decide.